AtsukoCoffey/search4herbs/README.md

 And input repository's name to connect to it.
 ![Heroku deployment (6)](readme/dep-heroku-6.png "Heroku deployment (6)")

 3. Underneath we can choose the options “Automatic deploys” and “Manual deploy”.
 I chose “Automatic deploys” but it didn’t provide me the new app’s URL.
-So I assume that the first time to create the app and the URL, we need to click “Manual deploy” once even chose “Automatic deploys”, then after that it deploys automatically.
+For me it worked so that it deployed automatically after I selected Manual Deploy, I did not have to click on “Automatic deploys” afterwards.

 ## Forking